Knowledge Hub

 • Check that you understand TUPE - whether and how it applies to your transaction and to whom.
 All employees who are part of the ‘organised grouping’ will transfer if there is a service provision change.
 Do seek specialist TUPE legal advice if required.

 • Consider the transaction as a whole – look at the benefits and risks to your business that the transfer could bring.
 Take the time to become aware of the financial and operational details of the old employer’s business so that you know what your business’ likely costs and liabilities will be.
 A proposed timeframe is also useful to discuss at an early stage.
+Think about how your clients may be affected by the transfer too - if you’re taking over a service from someone else for the client as part of an outsourcing deal, you’ll need to make sure you have sufficient experience to be able to fulfil the contract.

 • Consider whether ‘measures’ may need to be taken – look at the employment contracts and working practices of the employees in their current employment and whether any changes would need to be made.
 If redundancies are likely to be required, consider how this might be done.
 If there are 20 or more redundancies proposed after the transfer, you may want to ask the old employer for permission to begin pre-transfer consultation.
+If measures are needed, you will need to provide information on these measures to the old employer long enough before the transfer to allow the old employer to consult employees on these matters.

-• Employee terms and conditions – should generally remain the same or be no less favourable after a TUPE transfer.
+• Employee terms and conditions – these should generally remain the same or be no less favourable after a TUPE transfer.
 If you cannot offer the same terms as the old employer, you will need to think of suitable equivalent alternatives which can be offered.
 There may be exceptions relating to pensions, so if you have questions, seeking specific advice from a lawyer in advance is wise.
 You will want to inform the old employer about any proposed changes.
 Instructing a solicitor to guide you through what is legally advisable if changes are to be made, is prudent.

 • Is a change of location required? – if staff will need to work at another location you will need to consider their individual circumstances and whether reasonable adjustments will be required for staff and whether it is reasonable for them to change location.
 You will also want to consider whether and when they should visit their new workplace.

-• Prepare to welcome new employees- advance consideration of an induction for new staff, training and harmonisation of working culture will make the transition smoother.
+• Prepare to welcome new employees- advance consideration of an induction for new staff, training and harmonisation of working culture, systems and policies will make the transition smoother.
 Looking at announcements that will be made to customers, other staff and business contacts about the new staff members and ensuring staff feel integrated within the business and know where to direct questions, will likely assist with motivation and productivity.
 Ongoing communication about whether employees have the resources and support required to fulfil their roles is also in the interests of your business longer term.

 Summary